Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 3.2 Functions

-Determine probable landing locations (..integration with monte carlo?)  <-- very important<br>
-   Sending weather data to monte carlo (make simulation file?)<br>
-   Getting the result<br>
-   Visualization?<br>

-Go no go function <br>
-   Define acceptable areas<br>
-   Define tolerance... maximum acceptable probability that it'll land in a bad zone<br>
-   Turning acceptable areas + tolerance + probabilties into yes/no<br>
-   Prelaunch check<br>
-   Launch check<br>

-Relaying rocket information to user interface <-- very important (specifically location, velocity, rotation, not so important)<br>
-   Showing GPS location on a map<br>
-   Showing diagram of rocket with rotation and velocity<br>
-   What to do when you can't contact the rocket<br>
-   Recording it to a file<br>
-   Playing back that file virtually<br>

-Suggesting launch angle

 Read weather conditions locally and over the internet <-- very important. <br>
-   Enter local weather data<br>
+1   Enter local weather data<br>
-   Get remote weather data from internet<br>
+2   Get remote weather data from internet<br>

+3 Determine probable landing locations (..integration with monte carlo?)  <-- very important<br>
+3A   Sending weather data to monte carlo (make simulation file?)<br>
+3B   Getting the result<br>
+3C   Visualization<br>

+4Go no go function <br>
+4A   Define acceptable areas<br>
+4B   Turning acceptable areas + tolerance + probabilties into yes/no<br>
+4C   Prelaunch check - NI<br>
+4D   Launch check - NI<br>

+5Relaying rocket information to user interface <-- very important (specifically location, velocity, rotation, not so important)<br>
+5A   Showing GPS location on a map<br>
+5B   Showing diagram of rocket with rotation and velocity - NI<br>
+5C   What to do when you can't contact the rocket<br>
+5D   Recording it to a file<br>
+5E   Playing back that file virtually - NI<br>

+6 Suggesting launch angle

-Arm ejection charge
+7 Arm ejection charge

 This is typically the longest subsection in the document.
 List up to fifty use cases (in order of priority for development), and for at least top ten focal use cases, write a short goal statement and use case body (up to seven pages).
 Identify the use cases that comprise a minimum viable product.